Virginia General District Court: Subject-matter jurisdiction

 The subject-matter jurisdiction of the GDC is narrow, both with respect to civil cases and criminal cases.
 With respect to civil claims, it has sole authority to try cases involving amounts of $4,500 or less.
-It shares authority with the Virginia Circuit Court to try cases involving sums between $4,500 and $25,000.
+It shares authority with the Virginia Circuit Court to try cases involving sums between $4,500 and $50,000.
 The amount in controversy is determined without considering interest or attorney's fees, even if recovery of these costs is specified in the contract.
 Within these limitations, the GDC can hear cases in tort or contract, and actions in detinue seeking the return of wrongfully held personal property.
 In determining whether the amount involved falls within the amount in controversy requirement, interest payments and attorney's fees contracted for in a written instrument.

 In cases involving unlawful detainer of real estate used for business, commercial, or agricultural purposes, the GDC may hear cases involving claims of rent owed and property damage without limitation.
 If the real estate is used for residential purposes, then the $25,000 limit applies.
 The maximum jurisdictional limits do not apply to any claim, counter-claim or cross-claim in an unlawful detainer action that includes a claim for damages or rent against any person obligated on a residential lease.
 The GDC may issue distress warrants establishing the rights of a creditor to seize property, again without limit as to the amount.
 Conversely, the GDC may order the attachment of personal property valued up to $25,000, but has no authority to order the attachment of real estate, no matter how low the value.
 With respect to criminal cases, the GDC may only try misdemeanors.
+In 2025, Virginia's general district courts resolved about 1.0 million criminal and traffic cases; about 42 percent of resolved cases did not result in a conviction, most often through judicial dismissal (about 30 percent) rather than nolle prosequi (about 10 percent)..
 The GDC also has no authority over domestic relations matters such as divorce, annulment, and child custody, nor does it have authority over the probate of wills, which are directed to the exclusive jurisdiction of the Circuit Courts.
 The only injunctive relief that the GDC may grant is in enforcing the state's Freedom of Information Act.